Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Second-order response function

-The HT terms are of order 0 and 3 in $\mu_0$ and $\mu_1$, respectively.
-The nonzero terms resulting from the presence of the annihilation and creation operators in the four positions are given by:
+The HT terms are of the order 0 and 3 in $\hat{\mu}_0$ and $\hat{\mu}_1$, respectively.
+The \FT{terms that are nonzero for $\alpha=0$} resulting from the presence of the annihilation and creation operators in the four positions are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jk}_{111}g_{jk}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jk}_{111}\,g_{jk}^{(e)}$.